Flora Walsh: Career

+Walsh was born into a theatrical family.
+She first performed as one of the so-called "Walsh sisters", a singing and dancing duo with her mother, Alice Walsh, a character actress known on the West coast.
+Her mother was considerably larger in size than Walsh, which the pair incorporated into their act.
+The two appeared similar in age, and it was only later known that the duo was a mother and daughter act.
+The two appeared in plays together until around 1891, at which point Walsh's mother joined her as a companion.

-Walsh first became noticed as part of a juvenile production of "H.M.S.
-Pinafore" where in 1879, aged 9, she was described as being "the most extraordinary performer of her age that we have ever seen" with high praise for her acting and singing abilities.
-One of her earlier successful performances was at the Tivoli in San Francisco, where a singing role earned her wider recognition.
+Walsh made her professional debut as part of a juvenile production of "H.M.S.
+Pinafore" where in 1879, aged 9, she was described as being "the most extraordinary performer of her age that we have ever seen" with high praise for her acting and "sweet" soprano voice.
+The Sacramento Union remarked in 1880 that her portrayal in the role entitled her to be considered as the leading lady.
+Another early role was in "Barney's Courtship", opposite Maude Adams.
+A later performance as Josephine in Pinafore, at the age of 12, was at the Tivoli in San Francisco, where she earned wider recognition.
 Her appetite for the stage developed from an early age, and although her first part was intended only to be a minor one, her natural singing voice earned her the leading role at the age of 12.
 She subsequently traveled the western circuit singing opera and later featured in a production of Muldoon's Picnic.
-Walsh was the recipient of a benefit performance in 1882 at the Baldwin Theater in San Francisco when Dot, or the Cricket on the Hearth" was presented.
+Walsh was the recipient of a benefit performance in 1882 at the Baldwin Theater in San Francisco when Dot, or the Cricket on the Hearth was presented.